hemantpande/Computer-science-notes/Operating systems notes.md

 		---------
 	```

-	b.
-Shortest job first algorithm - This algorithm says, the job with the shortest amount of time should be executed first.
+	- Shortest job first algorithm - This algorithm says, the job with the shortest amount of time should be executed first.
 Let's say,

 		P1 - takes - 5 ns to execute
 		P2 - takes - 3 ns to execute